crd150/crd150.github.io/lab3.md

 ## 2 Not Designated                          524
 ```

-Next, we used `mutate()` on this table to get the proportion of all neighborhoods by Opportunity Zone designation.
+There are 75 neighborhoods that are designated as an Opportunity Zone.
+Next, this table is piped into  `mutate()`, which creates a variable showing the proportion of all neighborhoods by Opportunity Zone designation.
 The code `sum(n)` adds the values of *n*:  524+75 = 599.
 We then divide the value of each *n* by this sum:  75/599 = 0.125 and 524/599 = 0.875.
 That yields the final frequency table.

 ```r